Frodo45127/rpfm/docs_src/chapter_3_1_6.md

 - `Support me on Patreon`: Open ***RPFM***'s Patreon page.
 In case you want to contribute with money or you want to check the dev blog
 - `Check Updates`: Checks if there is a newer version of RPFM available.
 - `Check Schema Update`: Checks if there is any newer version of RPFM's Schemas available and downloads it.
-- `Check Template Update`: Checks if there is any newer version of RPFM's Templates available and downloads it.

 The *Schemas* I talked in the last point are what **allows RPFM to decode and open the tables** of all the supported games.
 Newer schemas means more tables to open.
 It's very common that after an update a few tables change his structure and are no longer decodables.
 To get them to work again, the schema has to be updated.